onenoteperpage/onenoteperpage.github.io/_posts/2022-11-02-maintenance-page.md

   alt: Share Files
 ---

-Set or clear the maintnence page when applying patches to Manhattan products on PROD/Non-Prod environments.
+Set or clear the maintnence page when applying patches to Manhattan products on PROD/Non-Prod environments so customers do not access the portal in the interim.

 ## Required